Lampro-Mellon/LM-RISCV-DV/README.md

 # Overview

-LM RISC-V DV is a verfication environment based on the verification environment of [ibex](ibex) core from lowRISC.
+LM RISC-V DV is a verification environment based on the verification environment of [ibex](ibex) core from lowRISC.
 This environment integrates a random assembly test generator from Google's RISCV-DV.
 This work is currently in progress.
 At present it supports:

 - RTL Compilation
 - Random Assembly Test Generation